Ohmaps (part 2)

 What would a short look like on an ohmap?
 A short is zero resistance – think aspect ratio \(0/1 = 0 \; \Omega\) – so it would be a vertical line.

 What would a break look like on an ohmap?
-A break is no connection i.e. infinite resistance resistance – akin to aspect ratio \(1/0 \Rightarrow \infty \; \Omega\) – so it would be a horizontal line.
+A break is no connection i.e. infinite resistance – akin to aspect ratio \(1/0 \Rightarrow \infty \; \Omega\) – so it would be a horizontal line.

 Let’s use letters to represent a short and break, but with those lines incorporated in the appropriate directions4: